 7. Revalidate your project plan:

-During the bid, your supplier will have submitted an appropriate project plan.
+During the bid, your supplier should have submitted an appropriate project plan.
 This will need to be revalidated in case anything has moved on for you which could cause constraints with the implementation of the project/services.

 8. Mobilise subcontracted services: